bhaw16/CISC-3140-Project-Team-4/README.md

 *Note: The latter functionality may be implemented by the **Node.js & back-end programmer** if this functionality is implemented as a part of the database's code and not the JS script.*
 5. **Node.js & back-end programmer + API researcher/access obtainer** - will look into obtaining access to an API that fetches real time concert event and artist data in addition to programming the data fetching from this API, the email notification system and the database of the app with MongoDB or MySQL.
 If they can't use an API, they will simply implement mock data in the JS script.
 This role should be taken up by the **project manager** or the **HTML and CSS coder**.
 # API Suggestions
-Bandsintown has an API that has real time concert data for musicians, but obtaining ccess for a school project like this would be impossible.
+Bandsintown has an API that has real time concert data for musicians, but obtaining access for a school project like this would be impossible.
 **However, Spotify's API seems promising**.
 Link here: https://developer.spotify.com/documentation/web-api
 # Team Members
 1. Asma Ramisa